gansanay/datatransformation/content/Data/Ad Hoc Requests, From Bottleneck to Business Partner.md

 You will repeat two steps from this point:

-* A data analytics step: by observing ad hoc requests, you can identify patterns that likely already translate into duplicated code for handling different requests.
+* A **data analytics step**: by observing ad hoc requests, you can identify patterns that likely already translate into duplicated code for handling different requests.
-* This is followed by a data engineering step that will define the aggregates to be built, new data to acquire, to create a first set of tables oriented toward **usage**: first to streamline and ensure the reliability of future ad hoc requests, and quickly to feed BI and self-service analytics.
+* This is followed by a **data engineering step** that will define the aggregates to be built, new data to acquire, to create a first set of tables oriented toward **usage**: first to streamline and ensure the reliability of future ad hoc requests, and quickly to feed BI and self-service analytics.

 From this step, the first elements of CI/CD, orchestration, and initial testing should be in place.
 ## Phase 1: Demonstrate